Election Info FAQs

 A: Yes, you do not need to have an early ballot in order to vote early.
 Early voting begins 26 days before an election.
-View this list of Early Voting Locations and view the Key Election Dates to see when early voting begins.
+Access your local city page for more information or view the Key Election Dates to see when early voting begins.

 Q10: Do they only count my early or provisional ballot if the election is close?